 Building relationships is at the top of Jennifer McClure’s priority list, as well as her LinkedIn profile.
-The CEO of Unbridled Talent & DisruptHR, McClure is a popular keynote speaker who mixes inspiration, how-to tips, insights into best practices and concrete strategic details into her talks and her writing.
-The result is a treasure trove of wisdom in her profile that recruiters and hiring managers can leverage right away to start improving their own branding and value propositions.
+The CEO of Unbridled Talent & DisruptHR, McClure is a popular keynote speaker who mixes inspiration, how-to tips, and insights into best practices and concrete strategic details in her talks and her writing.
+The result is a treasure trove of wisdom in her profile that recruiters and hiring managers can use right away to start improving their own branding and value propositions.

 A number of nations have fast-growing economies full of innovations for recruiting and keeping the best available talent, and Nikoleta Miteva has her finger on the pulse of that growth in Bulgaria.
 A graduate in organizational psychology, Miteva regularly blogs on employer branding questions and discoveries, giving her followers a new perspective on a fast-growing topic.

 Ed Nathanson is the VP of talent and talent branding at EQRx, LLC, and he takes a deeply personal approach to building an employer brand.
 “It’s about effort.
 It’s about dedication.
 It’s about doing your homework and about being authentic and understanding the importance of humor and heart,” Nathanson told a Talent Connect breakout session titled “Build a Compelling Employer Brand Without the Big Bucks.”

 Nathanson’s LinkedIn presence is a mix of this personal humor and keen insights into recruiting and the importance of an employer’s brand and presence.

 Dr. Tana M. Session is an organizational development strategist who has a special focus on human resources, particularly on developing organizations that are committed to diversity and inclusion.